Benchmark Data and Evaluation Framework for Intent Discovery Around COVID-19 Vaccine Hesitancy: The Dataset

 \section{The \logsdataset{} Dataset}

-\logsdataset{} contains the interactions conducted with VIRA by actual users between July $2021$ and May $2022$.
-The entire dialogs, as well as user feedback, predicted intents, dialog acts, and toxicity predictions are released to the research community.
-The data has been anonymized by masking locations, names, e-mails, phone numbers, and birth-dates, along with suspected toxic terms, using a range of regular expressions and the spaCy Named Entity recognizer.\footnote{\url{https://spacy.io/}} In addition, we have excluded the dates of $7.29$-$30$ in which VIRA was confronted with multiple toxic inputs, presumably from individuals who attempted to break the system.
+\logsdataset{} contains the interactions conducted with \systemname by actual users from July $2021$ to May $2022$.
+The full dialogues, as well as user feedback, predicted intents, dialog acts, and toxicity predictions are released to the research community.
+The data has been anonymized by masking locations, names, e-mails, phone numbers, and birth-dates, along with suspected toxic terms, using a range of regular expressions, the Profanity Classifier, and the spaCy Named Entity recognizer.\footnote{\url{https://spacy.io/}} In addition, we have excluded dialogues between $29$-$30$, July $2021$, in which \systemname was confronted with multiple toxic inputs, presumably from individuals who attempted to break the system.
 Stats of \logsdataset{} are presented in Table~\ref{table:logsStats}.